 So how did Portland, a mid-sized city that ironically has a fairly small port, end up with such a reputation for creating international brands, lifestyle trends, and highbrow tastes?
 At what point did the DNA of the pioneers leave the covered wagon and enter the app market?
 Who would have guessed ten years ago that huge numbers of middle-class college grads would grow mustaches, purchase Woody Allen glasses, revive vinyl, and express a fanatical interest in manufacturing their own alcohol?

 Other big cities on “the left coast” include Seattle, Vancouver, and San Francisco.
-Each of them went on to be very left-wing supposedly due to their founding by land-owners from the Northeast, a region of the US that has largely favored big government and egalitarianism since the puritans hit Plymouth.
-Unlike New England, however, most of Portland’s early settlers were non-puritan pioneers who did not associate bureaucracy with something that came at the cost of individuality, as many on the east coast did (and still do), but rather aided it.
+Each of them went on to be very left-wing, supposedly due to their founding by land-owners from the Northeast, a region of the U.S. that has largely favored big government and egalitarianism since the Puritans hit Plymouth.
+Unlike New England, however, most of Portland’s early settlers were non-Puritan pioneers who did not associate bureaucracy with something that came at the cost of individuality, as many on the east coast did (and still do), but rather aided it.

 Show at the Crystal Ballroom on Burnside

 But even after much of the racism and social chaos settled, Portland’s regionalism did not.
-In the postwar era of the 50’s 60’s and 70’s, when most US cities were in a building boom of skyscrapers and sprawl, Portland and its adjacent suburbs established an urban growth boundary, so as not to harm small farms and forest, and to concentrate urban space.
+In the postwar era of the 50’s 60’s and 70’s, when most U.S. cities were in a building boom of skyscrapers and sprawl, Portland and its adjacent suburbs established an urban growth boundary, so as not to harm small farms and forest, and to concentrate urban space.
 Downtown Portland also established building height restrictions, largely so that people living in the west hills would not have their view of Mt.
 Hood obstructed by office towers.

 That brings us into today.
-Portland’s open attitude and ultra-individualistic culture has not only inspired people to come and try new things, from mircro-brewing to surreal Old-Spice commercials, but its regionalism has also inspired those who have found haven here to feel an obligatory need to contribute to it.
-The show Porlandia mocks Portland’s unconventionality by calling it the city where “twenty-somethings go to retire,” but in actuality it’s where twenty-somethings go to stay.
+Portland’s open attitude and ultra-individualistic culture has not only inspired people to come and try new things, from micro-brewing to surreal Old-Spice commercials, but its regionalism has also inspired those who have found haven here to feel an obligatory need to contribute to it.
+The show Porlandia mocks Portland’s unconventionality by calling it the city where “twenty-somethings go to retire,” but in actuality, it’s where twenty-somethings go to stay.
 Countless people acquire academic degrees and job experience in the likes of New York, Los Angeles, or Washington D.C.
 But many eventually leave those places.
 America’s present-day commercial centers are often perceived as too crowded, too expensive, or even too superficial to remain in long-term.
-Many see Portland as the solution.
+Many see Portland as their solution.

-Modern day City-State?
+Modern day city-state?

-Today’s Portland, a true Paris on the Willamette, truly is more than a little bit precious, and has rightfully earned more than a few stereotypes about its attitude.
+Today’s Portland, a true Paris on the Willamette, is more than a little bit precious, and has rightfully earned more than a few stereotypes about its attitude.
 For now, however, that attitude has been embraced at least as much as it has been mocked.
 Regardless of one’s aesthetic choices or political opinions, it must be recognized that Portland has done something that many U.S. cities are failing to do.
 Portland has made itself attractive to educated classes of young people who have a desire to improve their world.
-It is a city as famous for its unconventionality as it is infamous its rabid defense of local culture.
+It is a city as famous for its unconventionality as it is infamous for its rabid defense of local culture.
 As long as that remains true, Portland will continue to be the quirky, cosmopolitan innovator that it is today.
 It’s fair to say that there is far more brewing in the Rose City these days than just coffee.